-Ali Has is the founding principle of Morgan Has Solicitors.
+Ali Has is the founding principal of Morgan Has Solicitors.
 Ali is a member of London Criminal Court Solicitors Association, Criminal Law Solicitors Association and the Duty Solicitors Panel.
 His main area of expertise lies in the Criminal Justice System.
 He has a vast amount of experience in dealing with Criminal Defence Litigation and Advocacy.
 His caseload ranges from defending people accused of the very serious offences of terrorism, murder, robbery, wounding, firearms, drugs related offences, kidnapping, sexual offences and conspiracies involving multiple defendants to the less serious but equally important, road traffic and other petty offences.

 Ali’s Advocacy experience ranges from his years of providing advice to suspects detained at police stations to representing clients at Magistrates Courts throughout London and its bordering Boroughs.
 Ali was appointed as a Higher Courts Advocate in 2008 and has since been able to undertake Advocacy in the Higher Courts as a Solicitor-Advocate.
 Ali particularly enjoys complex trials involving a multitude of issues.
 To this end, Ali is renowned as a bright trial advocate by his peers.

 Ancillary to his Criminal Defence Practice, Ali also undertakes appellant work involving applications to the Crown Court, Court of Appeal the Criminal Cases Review Commission as well as Civil Appeals in, for instance, Welfare Benefits cases.

 Other areas of Ali’s expertise outside of Criminal Law include Regulatory Law, such as Licensing, Planning and Health and Safety Regulations.
 Ali also has experience in pursuing and defending clients in civil actions.